Frequently asked questions

 Yes — each event exports an .ics file (all-day, with correct end dates) or opens straight into Google Calendar.
 There's also an export-all option for your whole saved schedule.

-Instead of importing one event at a time, subscribe once to your private feed (a webcal link) and your saved events stay in sync in your calendar app.
+Instead of importing one event at a time, subscribe once to your private feed (a webcal link) and your calendar app stays in sync.
+In your account you choose what it includes: your saved events, the upcoming events in the cities you follow, or both.
 The link is keyed by a secret token unique to you — keep it private; you can rely on it staying stable.

 Yes — follow a city and you'll be notified when a new event there is approved, so you don't have to keep checking back.